 3:00 p.m. - 4:30 p.m.
 EDT

 Location: Copley Hall Formal Lounge Map

 Presently over 100 million people have fled their homes because of conflict, persecution, and violence, and forced displacement seems to have become a permanent feature of our global landscape.
 Monsignor Robert J. Vitillo is secretary general of the International Catholic Migration Commission.
 A trained social worker, Msgr.
 Vitillo has years of experience working with refugees, including positions with Catholic Charities, Caritas Internationalis, and the United Nations.
 Vitillo currently chairs a Working Group of Global Catholic Humanitarian agencies responding to Ukraine.

-This event will discuss what Catholic social teaching means for responding to refugees and other displaced people, with a particular focus on Ukraine.
-Berkley Center Senior Fellow Rev. David Hollenbach, S.J., who is also Pedro Arrupe Professor in the School of Foreign Service (SFS), will moderate the discussion.
-The event will be introduced by Elizabeth Ferris, director of the SFS Institute for the Study of International Migration.
+This event discussed what Catholic social teaching means for responding to refugees and other displaced people, with a particular focus on Ukraine.
+Berkley Center Senior Fellow Rev. David Hollenbach, S.J., who is also Pedro Arrupe Professor in the School of Foreign Service (SFS), moderated the discussion.
+The event was introduced by Elizabeth Ferris, director of the SFS Institute for the Study of International Migration.

-Public Health Measures: This event will take place in-person on the Georgetown University campus.
-Georgetown University requires all visitors to be fully vaccinated against COVID-19, or to attest to having a medical or religious exemption from being vaccinated.
-All visitors must complete both the Eventbrite RSVP and COVID-19 visitor registration for this event.
+Public Health Measures: This event took place in-person on the Georgetown University campus.
+Georgetown University required all visitors to be fully vaccinated against COVID-19, or to attest to having a medical or religious exemption from being vaccinated.
+All visitors completed both the Eventbrite RSVP and COVID-19 visitor registration for this event.

 Discover similar content through these related topics and regions.